 Social recognition gives employees the spotlight they deserve, boosting their confidence and encouraging positive behavior.
 It’s a great way to boost engagement — employees recognized in this way are 3.7 times more engaged and 55% less likely to leave.
 Basically, it’s a win-win for everyone.

 With points-based recognition, employees earn rewards based on their performance, and they can spend those points however they like from a reward marketplace.
-It’s a great way to keep morale high and performance even higher — 61% of employees feel a stronger sense of belonging, and 60% feel more recognized.
+It’s a great way to keep morale high and performance even higher.
+Data from the 2025 State of Employee Recognition Report tells us that over 40% of employees say redeeming points makes them feel appreciated, and nearly 70% say rewards are a motivating factor at work.
 It’s a system that just keeps giving.

 Referral programs make employees your best recruiters.
 Those who refer candidates tend to stick around 46% longer than other hires.
 With tiered rewards and integration into your recognition program, you’ll not only fill your pipeline with top talent, but also keep your team excited about bringing in the best.